-Proportion of total net and gross income before housing costs held in each decile (2017/18)
+Proportion of total net and gross income before housing costs held in each decile (2021/22)

-Those in the bottom decile in the rest of England, in both total net and gross income, hold a larger proportion than in London (2.7% and 3.3% respectively).
+Compared to London, the top decile in the rest of England holds a lower proportion of total net (27.6%) and gross income (31.4%).
+Those in the bottom decile in the rest of England, in both total net and gross income, hold a larger proportion than in London (2.6% and 2.4%, respectively).